cyrildever/treee/README.md

   - `500`: an error occurred on the server.

-### Performance
+### Performances

+In average, a basic machine should be able to ingest over 100 millions new records and handle about 5 billions search queries per hour.

-On an Apple MacBook Pro 2.3 GHz Intel Core i9 with 16 Go DDR4 RAM clocked at 2400 MHz, I observed the following performances when using `101` as init prime:
+As an example, on an Apple MacBook Pro 2.3 GHz Intel Core i9 with 16 Go DDR4 RAM clocked at 2400 MHz, I observed the following performances when using `101` as init prime:
 - insertion: 10,000 additions in ~300ms (120 millions per hour);
 - search: 1,000,000 requests in ~500ms, ie. approx. 2 MHz (over 7 billions per hour).
+And on an Apple iMac 3.1 Ghz Intel Core i5 with 16 Go DDR4 RAM clocked at 2667 MHz also using `101` as init prime:
+- insertion: 10,000 additions in ~240ms (150 millions per hour);
+- search: 1,000,000 requests in ~780ms, ie. approx. 1.3 MHz (over 4.6 billions per hour).

 ### License